-Many drivers are not aware that their cars use a certain amount of electricity even when they are not running.
-This is because various systems inside it remain in a standby mode, despite appearing to be completely off.
+Many drivers are unaware that their cars use a certain amount of electricity even when not running.
+Various systems inside it remain in standby mode despite appearing entirely off.

-The rate of this discharge depends on how many systems inside the car are there, and may even be considered in certain situations.
-If the car is parked for a longer time, its battery may go flat even if the electrical system is in good condition.
+This discharge rate depends on how many systems are inside the car and may be considered in certain situations.
+If the vehicle is parked for a long time, its battery may go flat even if the electrical system is in good condition.

 However, things like extreme temperatures or deep discharging can shorten its lifespan.
-It is also worth knowing that many modern Mercedes Benz vehicles have two batteries, with each of them powering separate systems.
+It is also worth knowing that many modern Mercedes-Benz vehicles have two batteries, each with a separate powering system.

 How to stop this from happening?

-Start by analyzing your driving habits and try to find out if there is any correlation to whether the message should occur.
-If it appears only when the car is parked for a longer time, you should drive it more often for a while.
+Start by analyzing your driving habits and determine if there is any correlation to whether the message should occur.
+If it appears only when the car is parked longer period, you should drive it more often for a while.
 If that helps, the most probable cause of the problem is the period between two rides, which is too long.
 One way of solving this issue is using a trickle charger, which keeps the battery charged.